lakejs/lake-docs/reference/box.md

 ### focus

-Fired when the box has received focus.
+Fired when the box receives focus.

 Example: